Table of Contents

 In the above example, the user's Primary Group in the Active Directory is "Staff".

-This user's MIDAS permissions will therefore be derived from the permissions you've specified for a User Group within MIDAS with the same name (i.e. "Staff") (You can setup MIDAS user groups via MIDAS Admin Options → Manage Users & Permissions → Groups)
+This user's MIDAS permissions will subsequently be derived from the permissions you've specified for a User Group within MIDAS with the same name (i.e. "Staff") (You can set up user groups in your MIDAS system via MIDAS Admin Options → Manage Users & Permissions → Groups)

 If the "Update User Permissions upon each login" option is enabled (MIDAS Admin Options → Manage Users & Permissions → Single Sign On (SSO)) then each time the user opens MIDAS, their MIDAS user permissions will be updated to reflect the current permissions associated with their User Group.